LispCookbook/cl-cookbook/strings.md

 "This is a string with a list (1 2 3) in it"
 ~~~

-We can use the looping constructs of the FORMAT mini language to emulate
+We can use the looping constructs of the `format` mini language to emulate
-CONCATENATE.
+`concatenate`.

 ~~~lisp
 * (format nil "The Marx brothers are:~{ ~A~}."